Concerned about your battery system's safety? Book a safety assessment

 Certificate of Electrical Compliance issued on completion of all safety upgrade work.

-Licensed electrician completing battery safety upgrades including DC isolation switch, overcurrent protection, and compliance labelling to Australian standards – Ares Energy & Electricals
+Licensed electrician completing battery safety upgrades including DC isolation switch, overcurrent protection, and compliance labelling to Australian standards – Ares Energy and Electricals

 Which Australian Standards Apply to Perth Battery Storage Systems?